edemond/abstract/README.md

 - We want to sit down, flip a switch, and compose.

-Non-goals of the project included, above all, "livecoding".
+Non-goals of the project included, above all, [livecoding](https://en.wikipedia.org/wiki/Live_coding).
 Abstract was supposed to be for composition, not performance.

 ## Future ideas